 Smoking causes both immediate and long-standing effects on exercise and physical activity.
-Smokers’ increased risks for cancer and heart and respiratory diseases are well known.
-Yet in terms of exercise and physical activity, smokers also have:
+Smokers’ increased risks for cancer, heart and respiratory diseases are well known.
+Yet, in terms of exercise and physical activity, smokers also have:

 To achieve peak performance, your heart, lungs and muscles need oxygen-rich blood.
 When you inhale tobacco smoke, carbon monoxide (just one of the 4,000-plus chemicals found in tobacco — more than 50 of which are known to cause cancer) binds to red blood cells.
-Oxygen is displaced, preventing delivery to the muscles and other body tissues.
-This causes an increase in lactic acid (the substance that causes muscle “burning,” fatigue, heavier breathing, and increased soreness after exercise).
+As a result, oxygen is displaced, preventing delivery to the muscles and other body tissues.
+This causes an increase in lactic acid (the substance that causes muscles to feel as if they’re burning, fatigue, heavier breathing and increased soreness after exercise).

-This decrease in oxygen will reduce your physical endurance, making it more difficult for you to do well in sports.
+This decrease in oxygen reduces your physical endurance, making it more difficult to do well in sports.
 It makes it harder to do everyday things, too, like walking up stairs.
-Decrease in oxygenation also causes a smoker’s resting heart rate to be higher than a nonsmoker's, as the heart must work harder to deliver enough oxygen to the body.
+In addition, if you smoke, your resting heart rate is higher than a nonsmoker's due to decreases in oxygenation.
+This means your heart must work harder to deliver enough oxygen to your body.

-A number of physical endurance studies have shown that smokers reach exhaustion before nonsmokers do and can’t run as far or as fast as nonsmokers.
-Additional results noted that smokers:
+Studies show that smokers reach exhaustion before nonsmokers.
+They also can’t run as far or as fast as nonsmokers.
+Further research finds that smokers:

 Many think that smoking causes inflammation only in the lungs.
 However, smoking also affects your bones and joints, putting you at increased risk for developing the following conditions:

-Some people begin or refuse to stop smoking as a weight control measure.
-It has been shown that smoking interferes negatively with metabolism, and smokers are less likely to be physically active.
-It has also been shown that men who smoke actually consume 350 to 575 more calories per day than nonsmokers.
-And studies show that the body fat of smokers tends to be distributed in a pattern (mainly abdominal or “central, apple-shaped” fat distribution) that has negative effects on health.
+Some people begin — or refuse to stop — smoking as a weight control measure.
+But smoking interferes negatively with metabolism.
+Additionally, smokers are less likely to be physically active.
+Men who smoke actually consume 350 to 575 more calories per day than nonsmokers.
+And studies show that the body fat of smokers tends to be distributed in a pattern (mainly abdominal or central, apple-shaped distribution) that has negative effects on health.
 A good diet and exercise routine is the best way to achieve and maintain a healthy weight.

-Teen and preteen smokers experience the same negative effects of tobacco that adult smokers do, such as:
+Teen and preteen smokers experience the same negative effects of tobacco as adult smokers, such as:

-Smoking among teens and preteens can also slow down their lung growth, impair lung function, and cause their hearts to beat faster than those of nonsmokers.
+Smoking among teens and preteens can also slow down their lung growth, impair lung function, and cause their hearts to beat faster than nonsmokers.

-Young people who are heavy smokers also experience coughing, and more frequent and severe respiratory illnesses.
-More frequent injuries as well as delayed return to sports after injuries has also been observed.
+Young people who are heavy smokers also experience coughing, more frequent and severe respiratory illnesses, more frequent injuries and a delayed return to sports after injuries.